camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 ---
-title: "Find the optimal equiment's combination in a video game"
+title: "Finding the optimal equipment in a video game"
 author: camille              # for single entry
 date: 2024-11-29 12:00:00 +0100
 categories: [experiment]